 Blood clotting is the body’s way to stop bleeding from a wound.
 However, when blood clots form inside a blood vessel in your body, they can quickly become a serious medical concern.

 Blood clots that grow or break loose can cause a heart attack, pulmonary embolism, or stroke.
-If you have blood clot symptoms on California’s Central Coast, seek emergency care at Dignity Health.
+If you have blood clot symptoms, seek emergency care at Dignity Health.

 The location of a blood clot in your body determines specific blood clot symptoms.
 Blood clots in legs can cause numbness, cramping, tenderness, and a bluish skin discoloration.
 If you have a blood clot in the lung (pulmonary embolism), you may have pain in your chest, coughing, and difficulty breathing.